 We recommend that you ask your doctor how they are able to confirm that you don't have SIBO, and investigate their experience in this area.

-The NHS has recently started to roll out SIBO testing in hospitals.
+The NHS has recently started to roll out SIBO testing in hospitals, and Healthpath now supplies SIBO testing to many NHS practices.
 After many years of GI specialists and doctors claiming never to have heard of it or that it did not exist, the evidence has finally taken our understanding of SIBO to the point it can't be ignored.

 If you search 'SIBO' or 'hydrogen breath testing' and 'NHS' on any internet search engine you'll see that plenty of NHS trusts now offer the test.